Curt & Helen Snyder

 20 Times Best Doe in Show

 A $100 deposit is required to reserve any kids with balance due within 14 days of notification of birth.
-If arrangements are not made and balance has not been paid within 14 days, the deposit will be forfeited and the kid will be offered to the next person in line.
+If arrangements are not made and balance has not been paid within 14 days, the deposit will be forfeited, and the kid will be offered to the next person in line.
 Prices quoted on this site are for pre-ordered kids only.
 Orders will be on a first come, first serve basis.
 If your choice is not born and you do not wish to transfer your deposit to another selection, we will refund your deposit.
 No refunds on canceled orders.
-All testing and health certificates and shipping fees are the responsibility of the buyer.
+All testing and health certificates and shipping and shipping fees are the responsibility of the buyer.
 Domestic shipping is out of Harrisburg International Airport.
 Exports are flown out of JFK or Dulles.
-For more information on exports you can call or email me anytime.
+For more information on exports, you can call or email me anytime.

 Our herd is CAE, CL and Johnes negative.
 We also routinely test animals for export requirements including other less common diseases like Chlamydia, Blue Tongue, and Q-Fever, always testing negative.